espocrm/documentation/docs/administration/troubleshooting.md

 [Check logs](#check-logs) for errors.
 Googling an error message may help figure out the cause of the problem.

-Often the problem is caused by a webserver PHP version being lower than the minimin required.
+Often the problem is caused by a webserver PHP version being lower than the minimum required.

 File permissions can be set to not proper values on some shared hostings after upgrade.